Aldaviva/FreshPager/Readme.md

         sudo systemctl daemon-reload
         sudo systemctl enable freshpager.service
         ```
-        - If the installation directory is not `/opt/freshpager/`, make sure to update `freshpager.service` to match.
+        - If the installation directory is not `/opt/freshpager/`, make sure to edit `freshpager.service` to match.

 ## Configuration
 1. Create an Integration in PagerDuty and get its Integration Key.